nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Marking a task: `mark`

-Marks a task as completed and give score to the marked task
+Marks a task as completed and give a score to the marked task

 Format: `mark t/{TASK_ID} s/{PERFORMANCE_SCORE}`